Skip to navigation Skip to content

 See Searching for a customer on the system.

-The requirement of a CRN is due to:
+The requirement of a Customer Reference Number (CRN) is due to:

 • the data matching of parent income details with the Australian Taxation Office (ATO)

-• changes to the parents and siblings statuses, if they are or have been in receipt of a Low Income Health Care Card, pension or benefit from Services Australia, to determine the rate of payment for YA or ABSTUDY
+• changes to the parent and sibling statuses, if they are or have been in receipt of a Low Income Health Care Card (LIC), pension or benefit from Services Australia, to determine the rate of payment for YA or ABSTUDY

 Linking sibling records with customers/students/Australian Apprentices/job seekers - Parental Income Test (PIT)